changyukang/Hexo-Config/README.md

 # Hexo-Config
-Hexo configuration for github blog.
+* Hexo configuration for github blog;
+* Theme is managed by git submodule.